le72834/Readmedemo/README.md

 3. Joe - Video
 4. Jarrod - Design
 ## License
-This project is licensed under the MIT License..
+This project is licensed under the MIT License...